Can You Get SSDI for Arachnoiditis?

 Can You Get SSDI for Arachnoiditis??

-TL;DR: Yes.
-Arachnoiditis is chronic inflammation of the arachnoid membrane surrounding the spinal cord and nerve roots.
-It causes severe, burning pain, nerve damage, and often progressive disability.
+Yes, arachnoiditis is a qualifying condition for SSDI.
+Arachnoiditis is a chronic inflammation of the arachnoid membrane surrounding the spinal cord and nerve roots, causing severe, burning pain, nerve damage, and often progressive disability.
+Because arachnoiditis has no cure and typically worsens over time, it is a strong basis for an SSDI claim.

-What should I know about ssa listings for arachnoiditis?
+What tips should I know for completing the SSDI function report for arachnoiditis?

 Arachnoiditis is one of the conditions the SSA specifically names in its listings.
 ClaimPath generates SSA-compliant disability documents for $79, saving you the 25% attorney contingency fee.